MaleehahA02/Cpp_CS330/README.md

 #### "Hello World" program

-Type in the following code:
+To create a Hello World program in C++, type in the following code:

     #include <iostream> // header file library to input and output objects